dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-started.md

 description: "Create your first dbt project using a SQL query."
 ---

-At the heart of dbt is a dbt project where all of your SQL queries live.
-By centralizing projects, dbt is able to build software engineering-style guardrails for data analyst work. dbt enables you to collaborate on SQL queries using Git, then let's you run, test, and document those queries.
+By centralizing your work, dbt builds software engineering-style guardrails for data analyst work. dbt enables you to collaborate on SQL queries using Git, then let's you run, test, and document those queries.

+While taking code, compiling it, and running it against your database, dbt modularizes your code, reducing it to a single source.
+Having a single source reduces errors when you update it because you no longer need to copy and paste updates to different places.

 This guide will show you how to set up dbt Cloud and perform some key tasks.
 These tasks will illustrate how dbt establishes standard practices for your work.